harish-shivaram/shilly-jekyll/_posts/2007-06-19-the-longish-break.md

 date: 2007-06-19
 layout: post
 Author: Hech
-excerpt: No blog is complete without a post about why there haven't been posts in a while
+description: No blog is complete without a post about why there haven't been posts in a while
 image: /images/blog/1987.jpg
 ---